unsw-cse-comp3900-9900-23T2/capstone-project-9900w18bcodyfive/README.md

 `nvm install v16.14.2`

 You can verify the installation of Node by typing the command "node -v" in the terminal which will return the installed version of nodejs and as well as you can use the command "npm -v" to verify the npm installation.
+If Incase the npm is not installed please do install it using sudo apt install command and the preferred version of npm is 8.5.0

 ### step 5: Installing backend dependencies
 Now navigate to the folder "kellner/backend" in the terminal and run the below command.